mgmarlow/FinalProject131/README.md

 # Introduction

-In this project I will be analyzing the safety ratings of various brands of cars and determine what variables are most important when classifying whether or not a car is risky.
-I will be using the automobile data set from the UC Irvine Machine Learning Repository, which consists of 205 observations and 26 variables.
-24 of the variables account for a particular attribute of the vehicle (fuel-type, weight, price, stroke, etc.).
+This project analyzes the safety ratings of various brands of cars and determines which car components are most important in determining safety risk.
+I will be using the automobile data set from the [UC Irvine Machine Learning Repository]( http://archive.ics.uci.edu/ml/), which consists of 205 observations and 26 variables.
+24 of the variables account for a particular attribute of the vehicle, like fuel-type, weight, price, or stroke.
 The other two variables are the safety rating (called symboling) and the make of the vehicle (Audi, BMW, etc.).

 ### Goal
-The purpose of this project and its implications lies in the classification of risky and safe cars.
-By discovering which variables contribute most towards the classification of riskiness, we can help make our cars safer across the board by knowing what attributes of vehicles to change.
+The purpose of this project is to classify car components by potential risk.
+By discovering which components contribute most towards the classification of riskiness, safety concerns can be targeted directly by manufacturers to minimize risk towards consumers.

 ### Data Cleanup
-To properly work with this dataset, I removed the `make` variable from the data as there are too few observations in the dataset to classify such a wide variety of different brands of car.
-Additionally, `make` is the only variable that does not contribute to a physical attribute of a car.
+To properly work with this dataset, I removed the `make` variable from the data.
+There are too few observations in the dataset to classify such a wide variety of brands of car, therefore the make of car would be an inaccurate predictor.

 To use the Random Forest method of classification, I needed to remove all blank or `NA` attributes from the dataset.
 In order to have results that are comparable across all classification techniques, I removed these observations from the data completely for all methods.